Classical Association of New England

-The Classical Association of New England (CANE) is a professional organization for scholars and teachers of classical antiquity in the six New England states.
+The Classical Association of New England (CANE) is a professional organization for scholars and teachers of classical antiquity in New England.
 CANE was founded in 1906 by a group of "concerned collegiate Hellenists" led by George Edwin Howes of Williams College.
 Howes became the first Secretary-Treasurer of CANE and served in that capacity until 1920.
 Charles D. Adams of Dartmouth College was the first president.